 Onto Cameron Hughes Cabernet Sauvignon.
 If you’ve heard anything about Cameron Hughes before, it’s probably been about their Cabs.
 They put out an AMAZING bottle of Cabernet Sauvignon.
 You can expect to pay $100+ for a bottle of this quality.
-If you’re gonna start anywhere – start with this bottle.
+If you’re gonna start anywhere – start with this bottle (click for link).
 You’ll thank me later!

 I suggest, whole heartily, to always read comments and reviews the first time you try a new wine.
 You’ll always find some solid advice as to how to drink it or what to expect.

 From the wine novice, to the wine lover – even to the Sommelier – I absolutely recommend Cameron Hughes wines.
 You get an extraordinary bottle of wine for an amazing price.
 You seriously cannot ask for anymore.